All Episodes

 Russia did not do this.

-They do have a ten-year track record of not getting anything wrong.
+They do have a 10-year track record of not getting anything wrong.

 Nobody has disputed the information that they released.

-Um and then it I when I asked Julian about Craig Murray, the former British ambassador to Uzbekistan, an associate of his, and what he told the Daily Mail that he claimed he had a clandestine handoff in a wooded area near American university with one of the email sources that the leakers' motivation was the disgust at the corruption of the Clinton Foundation and tilting the primary election against Bernie Sanders, uh, and that the source had legal access to the information.
+And then When I asked Julian about Craig Murray, the former British ambassador to Uzbekistan, an associate of his, and what he told the Daily Mail that he claimed he had a clandestine handoff in a wooded area near American University with one of the email sources that the leaker's motivation was the disgust at the corruption of the Clinton Foundation and tilting the primary election against Bernie Sanders and that the source had legal access to the information.

-I'm more inclined to believe that story than anything that Obama, Hillary, Podesta, the Democratic Party is trying to feed us, uh, and the CIA, which we know has politicized issues in the past, especially involving defending Hillary on Benghazi.
+I'm more inclined to believe that story than anything that Obama, Hillary, Podesta, the Democratic Party is trying to feed us and the CIA, which we know has politicized issues in the past, especially involving defending Hillary on Benghazi.

-Sean, in one fell swoop, we've seen, as this administration has, on the way out the door, polluted Department of Homeland Security, polluted the Central Intelligence Agency, delegitimized the election.
+Your thoughts, Sean, in one fell swoop we've seen as this administration has, on their way out the door, polluted the Department of Homeland Security, polluted the Central Intelligence Agency, delegitimized the election.

 The person with the most clear ties to the Russians that I know about is actually John Podesta.

-And uh this is a case of the pot call in the kettlebell, I don't know what is.
+And if this isn't a case of the pot call in the kettle black, I don't know what is.

 Right.